3 key takeaways

 Having all your information organized and ready will help you better articulate your value as you begin to create your resume.

-Using a functional resume format is ideal when you don't have traditional work experience, as it emphasizes your skills and capabilities rather than your work history.
+When writing a resume with no experience, using a functional resume format is usually the best format to use since emphasizes your skills and capabilities rather than your work history.

 This format allows you to showcase relevant coursework, projects, and transferable skills at the top of your resume, making your qualifications immediately visible to hiring managers.